Ward's Lake (Shillong): The lake

-The horse-shoe-shaped lake lies closer to the Raj Bhavan, the Governor's official residence.
+The horse-shoe-shaped lake lies close to the Raj Bhavan, the Governor's official residence.
 The lake is surrounded by a botanical garden with cobble-stone footpaths and a fountain.
 The botanical garden has several orchids besides other floral species.
 One of the most prominent features of the lake is a wooden bridge in the middle of the lake.
-The lake has boating facility and a cafeteria.
+The lake has a boating facility and a cafeteria next to it.